Show 40 – Attracting Businesses and Tourists to the UAE

 Show 40 focused on the UAE and in particular, we looked at what’s being done to attract both businesses and tourists there.

-Russell Goldsmith spoke to two guests via Skype who are based in the region, Hamdi Kulahcioglu, the General Manager of luxury store, TRYANO (at the time of recording) and Alex Malouf, P&G’s Corporate Communications and Reputation Manager for the Arabian Peninsula (at the time of recording).
+Russell Goldsmith spoke to two guests from the UAE via Skype.
+Hamdi Kulahcioglu, the General Manager of luxury store, TRYANO (at the time of recording) and Alex Malouf, P&G’s Corporate Communications and Reputation Manager for the Arabian Peninsula (at the time of recording).

 Hamdi kicked off the show explaining that TRYANO is based in the Yas Mall on Yas Island, 30mins from Abu Dhabi and about an hour from Dubai.
 The island is a huge entertainment destination, made famous mainly from the F1 race that has taken place around the marina each year since 2009.
 However, further development is continuing in the area, including the building of more hotels and a Warner Bros theme park opening in 2018.
 Next to Yas Island is Saadiyat Island, which is being designed to become a cultural centre with new museums and art galleries opening soon.